-Scaling and Root Planing Treatment in Elgin, Illinois
+Scaling and Root Planing Treatment

 If you are struggling with the symptoms of gingivitis or periodontal gum disease, it’s vital to get the problem under control.
 The bacteria that cause these problems are very aggressive, and it can cause problems including painful chewing, bleeding gums, a change in how teeth fit together and even pus between the gums and teeth, not to mention chronic bad breath.
 If left untreated, gum disease could even cause you to lose your teeth.
 If you come in to the William J. Holevas D.D.S.
-LTD office in Elgin, Illinois, Dr. Holevas will use whatever treatment will yield you the best results and fits into both your budget and your comfort level.
+LTD office, Dr. Holevas will use whatever treatment will yield you the best results and fits into both your budget and your comfort level.
 The laser-assisted SRP therapy, or so-called deep cleaning, may be something that he recommends for you.
 SRP stands for scaling and root planing.

-Laser-Assisted SRP Therapy Process for Elgin Patients
+Laser-Assisted SRP Therapy Process for Patients

 Depending on what we discover, treatment options could include simply improving your hygiene routine while using specialized toothpaste.
 In more severe cases, we might recommend scaling and root planing.

 What Happens during SRP Therapy Treatment?

 Right in our office, the laser-assisted SRP therapy procedure is done comfortably with topical anesthetic or local anesthetic.
 We will clean under the gum line of your teeth & root surfaces.
 This will remove the hardened plaque that is causing infection.
 More and more dentists are using advanced dental lasers as an adjunct to traditional laser-assisted SRP therapy.
 If your laser-assisted SRP therapy is a success, Dr. Holevas may move you back to the maintenance program at an interval that will help you stay infection free.